Why Human Services?

 Make a difference in other's lives: The Bachelor of Science in Human Services program provides you with the skills and knowledge necessary to effectively respond to clients' needs, and prepares students to immediately enter the field or pursue graduate work in counseling psychology and social work.

-The Bachelor of Science in Human Services program provides you with the skills and knowledge necessary to effectively respond to clients’ needs.
-Featuring courses in public health, sociology, psychology, and human services, as well as counseling and a required practicum in a human services agency, the curriculum offers comprehensive perspectives and valuable insights into what is required to successfully work in human service agencies and community organizations.
+The Bachelor of Science in Human Services program features courses in public health, sociology, psychology, and human services, as well as counseling and a required practicum in a human services agency, the curriculum offers comprehensive perspectives and valuable insights into what is required to successfully work in human service agencies and community organizations.
 It prepares students to immediately enter the field or to pursue graduate work in counseling psychology and social work.